Diogo13Antunes/42Cursus_Get_Next_Line/README.md

 ## Requirements

-> To run this functio you need a C compiler and the standard C libraries.
+> To run this function you need a C compiler and the standard C libraries.

 ## How to use it?